Search engine is loading. Please wait…

 Traffic rules

 Always drive on the right-hand side.
 Seat belts are compulsory, and using a hand-held mobile phone while driving is prohibited.
-Pay special attention to cyclists, especially in Copenhagen and other larger towns where bike lanes are a major part of the traffic system.
+Dipped headlights are commonly used during the day, so check the car’s light settings before setting off.

 Parking